Academic Catalog

 The student will be able to:

-A. Apply the principles of oxygen delivery and arterial blood gas analysis to patient case scenarios to determine appropriate ventilator therapy.
+1. Input appropriate initial ventilator settings based on the principles of oxygen delivery and arterial blood gas analysis applied to patient case scenarios.

 Course Content